Academic Program Viability Reports

 The Academic Program Viability Report (APVR) is designed to be an annual summative evaluation of all lower division (AS) and upper division (BAS/BS) workforce programs at the College designated by the active academic organization levels.
 It provides key College stakeholders such as the President’s Advisory Council, relevant program-specific information, detailed measure descriptions, and highlights program trends and issues.
 Program-level goals for the following year are included in the report as part of the program viability report process.
 The APVR involves a collaborative effort meant to continuously measure and improve the quality of educational programs provided to the community.

 A public site within the Educational Outcomes website provides the public access to view CAPR and APVR published reports

-The most recently completed Academic Program Viability Reports for each degree program may be viewed by selecting the respective tab below.
+The most recently completed Academic Program Viability Reports (APVR) for each degree program may be viewed by selecting the respective tab below.

-The Office of IE is responsible for ensuring the quality and value of academic programs, student support services, and administrative units, collaborating with the provost, deans, faculty, and administrators to identify and conduct assessments in various areas.
+IE is responsible for ensuring the quality and value of academic programs, student support services, and administrative units, collaborating with the provost, deans, faculty, and administrators to identify and conduct assessments in various areas.

 Various opportunities to complete a research project are available to SPC students.
 Additionally, student researchers are invited to present their research projects at SPC’s Annual Undergraduate Research Symposium each fall semester.